 Initiate and maintain communication regarding grant proposals, progress reports, and other program related documents with PIs, department managers and administrators, Research Management Group, other campus units.

-Plan and book the chief's travel, based on a complex schedule; arrange travel in compliance with unit, university, and sponsor policies.
-Coordinate travel for visiting scholars and applicants.
-Process the related expenses.
+Plan and schedule PI's calendar(s) based on consultation, resolve calendaring conflicts, and arrange travel in compliance with unit, university, and sponsor policies.

 * - Other duties may also be assigned

 Ability to manage multiple activities and support multiple stakeholders

 High school diploma and three years of administrative experience, or combination of education and relevant experience.

 Proficient computer skills and demonstrated experience with office software and email applications.

 Demonstrated success in following through and completing routine tasks.

 Strong organizational skills and attention to detail.